Safeguarding Vulnerable People Policy

 - Ensure that appropriate action is taken in the event of any allegations or suspicions regarding harm to children or vulnerable adults arising from contact with Festival staff, partners, volunteers or audience members.

-- Implementing the required actions identified by the risk assessment process, reviewing the effectiveness of these on a regular basis and highlighting this Children and Vulnerable Adults Safeguarding Policy to new Festival employees, volunteers and partners.
+- Implementing the required actions identified by the risk assessment process, reviewing the effectiveness of these on a regular basis and highlighting this Safeguarding Policy to new Festival employees, volunteers and partners.
+Examples include supply chain oversight, where higher-risk services and functions are given greater scrutiny, such as for distribution companies, venues and caterers.

 This policy requires that any suspicions and allegations involving harm to children and vulnerable adults be referred to the Director of the Festival who will enrol Trustees to determine what action, if any, must be taken.
 This will enable each situation to be investigated thoroughly, while treating the parties involved fairly and with sensitivity.
 Suitable steps will be taken as a result of any investigations, which may include contacting the police and fulfilling the legal duty to refer information to the Disclosure and Barring Service (DBS) as required.
 The procedure for managing suspicions and allegations aims to strike a balance between the need to protect children and vulnerable adults from abuse and the need to protect staff, partners and volunteers from false or unfounded accusations.